awslabs/graphstorm/python/graphstorm/gconstruct/README.md

 * `feature_col` specifies the column name in the input file that contains the feature.
 * `feature_name` specifies the prefix of the column features.
 This is optional.
 If `feature_name` is not provided, `feature_col` is used as the feature name.
+If the feature transformation generates multiple tensors, `feature_name` becomes the prefix of the names of the generated tensors.
 * `transform` specifies the actual feature transformation.
 This is a dictionary and its `name` field indicates the feature transformation.
 Each transformation has its own argument.
 The list of feature transformations supported by the pipeline